d4n3sh/thedaneshproject/content/posts/2010-01-11-disable-ipv6-in-firefox-3.md

   - 889880567

 ---
 Firefox 3 by default resolves IPv6 address first and if that fails then reverts to IPv4.
-This can sometimes slow down your browser&#8217;s performance.
+This can sometimes slow down your browser's performance.

 Here are the steps to turn off IPv6 support in Firefox 3 and above.